Civic Accountability Reporter

 - Meet departmental goals: Help formulate goals and actively seek to meet them.

-- Participate in training sessions offered and seek out learning opportunities to keep skills updated in a continuously evolving industry.
+- Participate in training sessions and seek learning opportunities to keep skills updated in a continuously evolving industry.

-- Creativity and independence in identifying concepts and ideas for news stories that are exclusive to The Observer and relevant to readers.
+- Creativity and independence in identifying concepts and ideas for news stories that are exclusive to The Telegraph and relevant to readers.

-- Command of grammar, spelling, Observer and AP style, as well as clear skills in story organization and clear writing.
+- Command of grammar, spelling and AP style, as well as clear skills in story organization and clear writing.

 - Strong story-telling ability and excellent news judgment.

 - Fluency in both the art and science of readership and engagement.